 $50,000 payable over five years

 - Priority access to cutting-edge research on campus, including opportunities for partnership, investment, and recruitment

-- Serve as a key advisor to the Executive Council leadership and as a recognized brand ambassadors for Rensselaer throughout the region
+- Serve as a key advisor to the Executive Council Chair and Co-chair and as a recognized brand ambassador for Rensselaer throughout the region

-- VIP Invitations to presidential, networking, and alumni/ae events in the region, with an opportunity to engage with Institute leadership
+- VIP Invitations to presidential, networking, and alumni events in the region, with an opportunity to engage with Institute leadership

-- Invitations to serve as a thought leader and expert on panels at high-profile Rensselaer engagements and events focused on innovation, intellectual discovery, and entrepreneurship
+- Invitations to serve as a thought leader and expert on panels at high-profile engagements and alumni/ae events focused on innovation, intellectual discovery, and entrepreneurship

 - Invitations to small-scale gatherings with influential leaders in academia, business, government, and philanthropy